Quansight-Labs/ndindex/docs/indexing-guide/integer-indices.md

 # Integer Indices

-The simplest possible index type is an integer index, that is `a[i]` where `i` is an integer like `0`, `3`, or `-2`.
+The simplest possible index type is an integer index, that is, `a[i]` where `i` is an integer like `0`, `3`, or `-2`.

 Integer indexing operates on the familiar Python data types `list`, `tuple`, and `str`, as well as NumPy arrays.

 (prototype-example)=
-Let's use as an example this prototype list:
+Let us consider the following prototype list as an example:

 <!-- TODO: Differentiate without color -->
 <div class="slice-diagram">